-The file spain.csv has the character '|' as field separator and it has three types of fields: node, way and relation.
+The file spain.csv has the character 'l' as field separator and it has three types of fields: node, way and relation.
 The structure of each field is:

-Nodes specify a single point.
+Nodes specify a single point in the map.
 The list of nodes is sorted with respect to keys (@id).
 A way is a list of nodes (between 2 and 2000) and specify the relations between them (edges in the graph).
 Relations are mainly for drawing the maps and are irrelevant to our problem.
-Some data about the file: